-In evaluating the investment proposals presented to management, it is important to be aware of the possible interrelationships between pairs of investment proposals.
+In evaluating the investment proposals presented to management, it is important to know the possible interrelationships between pairs of investment proposals.

 Economically Dependent Investments

-It should be clear that when one investment is dependent on another, some attention must be given to the question of whether decisions about the first investment can or should be made separately from decisions about the second
+It should be clear that when one investment is dependent on another, some attention must be given to the question of whether decisions about the first investment can or should be made separately from decisions about the second.

 Economically Independent Investments